hanegraaff/stock-advisor-software/README.md

 When running the task be sure to set the following:

-1) Set the launch type to ```Fargate```
+1) Set the launch type to ```Fargate```.
 2) Select the VPC that was created using the automation.
-The CIDR block is 192.16.0.0/16, or you can check the tags to identify the proper one
+The CIDR block is 192.16.0.0/16, or you can check the tags to identify the proper one.
+3) Select a security group with 'no inbound/full outbound' access.
+This automation creates one called ```sa-sg```.
-3) Ensure the that a public IP address is auto assigned.
+4) Ensure the that a public IP address is auto assigned.

 ![ECS Task Definitions](doc/run-ecs-task-1.png)
 ![ECS Task Definitions](doc/run-ecs-task-2.png)